cronvel/spellcast/doc/events.md

 	* spriteId `string` the sprite ID to animate
 	* animationId `string` the animation ID to use

-* clearSprite (id): instructs the client (if it is capable) clear a currently displayed sprite, the sprite will be totally deleted, where:
+* clearSprite (id): instructs the client (if it is capable) to clear a currently displayed sprite, the sprite will be totally deleted, where:
 	* id `string` the sprite ID to delete